EgemenTosyali/EShopperAPI/README.md

  [![postgre][postgre.com]][postgre-url]
 ## Getting Started
-To get a local copy up and running follow these simple example steps.
+To set up a local copy and get it running, follow these simple steps as examples.

 ### Prerequisites
 * install dotnet